NFIST-IST/workshop-repository/README.md

 Since we will be working with some Python libraries, it is advised to use a virtual environment.
+Here we used python's venv, but you can use the tool of your choosing such as pyevn or conda environments.

 ```
 $ python -m venv ~/.envs/workshop-repository